Zoho Sites Review

 Nearly all of the existing reviews of Zoho Sites refer to the old version of the service and thus are of limited relevance.
 At the same time, user review sites like Trustpilot tend to feature reviews of Zoho as a whole, not the website builder in particular.
 However, I’ve found some complaints that remain relevant.

 - No live customer support: Zoho Sites doesn’t offer phone support or live chat.

 - No eCommerce: As Zoho has separated their Commerce product from Zoho Sites, there is no option for eCommerce.

 - Buggy Sites: Some customers report Zoho Sites as being buggy to the point of being unusable.

 Positive Reviews and Testimonials

-Zoho (not specifically Zoho Sites, but the parent company) is well-received by users, scoring an average of 8.0 out of 10 by users on Trustpilot.
-This is no shady fly-by-night operation.
+Zoho (not specifically Zoho Sites, but the parent company) has been well-received by users, though its average score of 2.3 out of 5 by users on Trustpilot is down from where it was a few years ago.

 Though lacking in the pizzazz department, Zoho Sites is a solid website builder whose integrations with other Zoho SaaS products make it quite useful for businesses with significant data management needs.
 Without eCommerce and with only a few non-Zoho integrations, its appeal is narrower than that of the likes of Wix and Squarespace.
 For certain data-heavy industries, however, Zoho Sites offers a nice package.

 If Zoho were to reintroduce some form of eCommerce to Zoho Sites, expand the number of available integrations, and/or offer some live customer support, I’d consider bumping up the score.
 But for now: Four stars!

 We've done in-depth research on each and confidently recommend them.